Mani12072/Audio-to-Text-Transcription-Whisper/README.md

 You’ll install these tools step-by-step later in the guide.

+I’ve uploaded upload_conversion.py and microphone.py, but the output may vary despite using the same code.
+Additionally, I’ve included test audio files for evaluating the output.

+Note: Google Colab does not support audio recording, so it’s recommended to use Jupyter Notebook for recording functionality.

+## 🔧 Project Modules and Pipeline

+This project implements a speech-to-text transcription system using OpenAI's Whisper model.
+It supports audio input via microphone recording or file upload, applies noise reduction, and generates transcribed text with timestamps.

+### 📁 Project Structure

+    SpeechTranscription/

+    ├── upload_document.py          # Handles upload and transcription of audio files (.wav, .mp3)

+    ├── microphone.py               # Manages real-time audio recording and transcription

+    ├── Streamlit-App              # Streamlit web interface for user-friendly interaction

+    ├── Test-Files                 # Sample audio files for testing the transcription system

+    ├── requirements.txt            # Project dependencies

 ## 📥 How It Works (Step-by-Step)
 Here’s a deep dive into how the system operates, explained as if you’re building it from scratch.
 Each step is broken down to make it clear what’s happening and why it’s important.